SakanaAI/AI-Scientist/README.md

 ### Why do I need to run the baseline runs myself?
 These appear as `run_0` and should be run per machine you execute The AI Scientist on for accurate run-time comparisons due to hardware differences.

+### What if I have problems accessing the Semantic Scholar API?
+We use the Semantic Scholar API to check ideas for novelty and collect citations for the paper write-up.
+You may be able to skip these phases in case you don't have an API key or the API is slow to access.

 ## Containerization

 We include a [community-contributed](https://github.com/SakanaAI/AI-Scientist/pull/21) Docker image that may assist with your containerization efforts in `experimental/Dockerfile`.